 German Chamomile helps to center your spirit, and promotes a sense of inner calm.

 Roman Chamomile is associated more with a child-like sense of spontaneity and expressing your personal truth.
 If you find you need to connect more with your inner-child, or you are needing to connect with your true self, this is the oil to use.
-Other than that, I suggest using the german chamomile essential oil for meditation.
+Other than that, I suggest using the german chamomile essential oils for meditation.

 The german chamomile is, however, a stronger fragrance than the roman chamomile.
 If you are looking for a scent similar to chamomile tea, roman is the way to go.